welldone-software/why-did-you-render/README.md

   });
 }
 ```

-But there is currently a problem with rewriting exports of imported files in `webpack` and a small workaround should be applied to support this feature [#85 - trackExtraHooks cannot set property](https://github.com/welldone-software/why-did-you-render/issues/85)
+> Notice that there's currently a problem with rewriting exports of imported files in `webpack`.
+A quick workaround can help with it: [#85 - trackExtraHooks cannot set property](https://github.com/welldone-software/why-did-you-render/issues/85).

 ## Read More
 * [Why Did You Render Mr. Big Pure React Component???](http://bit.ly/wdyr1)